What is PCOS?

 Since our hair grows in different phases, hirsutism is generally a lifelong condition; but lucky for us there are ways to remove excess hair temporarily, so it’s less noticeable.
 Two popular methods discussed below, waxing and laser hair removal offer smoother skin for much longer than shaving.

-- Wax can be used to remove your unwanted hair; however, this is defiantly the most painful option.
+- Wax can be used to remove your unwanted hair; however, this is definitely the most painful option.

 - One of the pretreatment recommendations before waxing is that you have to grow the hair out about half an inch to be effective for each appointment.
 This could be devastating to women that have thick, dark hair on their face and neck.